ArcadeTV/mw3de/README.md

 3. Clone the tools-repository into a subfolder `git clone https://github.com/ArcadeTV/tools.git`
 4. Copy your source rom `Wonder Boy in Monster World (USA, Europe).md` (CRC: 1592F5B0) into the `mw3de/roms` subfolder.
 5. Run the `build` script.
+6. Look inside your `roms` subfolder and find the ready patched rom and bps file.

 #### Notes for Windows Users